1) What is MGYFA?

 Most games take place on Saturday, but you should expect to play on weeknights as well (Monday, Tuesday or Thursday).
 The schedule varies from team-to-team, and from year-to-year, and is assigned by the LMAA.
 See the practice schedule for details.

 5) Is there a playoff?

 LMAA views itself as a teaching league.
 Accordingly, no standings are kept and no playoffs or championship games are held.
-That said, a 7th and 8th grade jamboree have been held on the final Saturday of the past two seasons in an attempt to celebrate the end of the season, with LMAA attempting to create competitive matchups for all teams.
+That said, a 7th and 8th grade jamboree have been held on the final Saturday in an attempt to celebrate the end of the season, with LMAA attempting to create competitive matchups for all teams.

 1) Can I be a coach?

 Yes, you can register to be a coach.
 All coaches are required to undergo a background check, complete concussion training, Trust Coaches training, and complete an application.
 See the coaching page for more information.

 Many criteria are used to select coaches.
 Coaching experience, football knowledge, the ability to connect to players and many other factors are considered.
 MGYFA places significant emphasis upon a coach's ability to conduct themself professionally and to positive promote LMAA, MGYFA and, most importantly, the community of Maple Grove.